 - • What are your business struggles?

-- • What functions are you performing that a POS system can help?
+- • What tasks can a POS system can help simplify?

-A POS system helps merchants achieve a new level of success by addressing some of the problems it’s facing, and some POS solutions can be customized with software that the merchant needs, instead of a one-size-fits-all version that might create additional work for time-crunched business owners.
+A POS system helps merchants achieve a new level of success by addressing some of the problems they’re facing.

 - • Accounting: POS solutions integrate directly with accounting systems and can help automate aspects of tax preparation.

-- • Supervising employees: Systems that help with creating schedules, making payroll, handling time-off requests and shift trades.
+- • Supervising employees: There are POS systems that can help with everything from creating schedules to making payroll to handling time-off requests.

 - • Managing inventory: Staying on top of your inventory is a labor-intensive task.
-Leverage POS technology to track sales, returns, and restocking.
+Though you can easily use POS technology to track sales, returns, and restocking.

-- • Analyzing the competition: Get solid data to build your business with a system that provides charts, graphs, and heat maps help you compare sales to nearby competitors and understand the health of your company in relation to industry standards.
+- • Competitive analysis: Get solid data to build your business with a point-of-sale system that provides charts, graphs, and heat maps.
+You can use this information to compare your sales to nearby competitors and understand the health of your company in relation to industry standards.